mdrideout/photon_dart/example/photon_js_src/README.md

 ## Running the npm demo:

-This is an html / JavaScript demo of the WASM functionality.
+Go to `photon_js_src` folder.
+This is the html / JavaScript source and demo of the npm WASM functionality.

 ```bash
 # start the vite server, then visit the indicated URL to test the image processing.
 $ npm start dev
 ```

-_Note: Vite does not build the dart-ready code since it builds for reactive hosted applications._.

 # Installation For Your Flutter App